top of page

 Board of Directors

-President: Bashir Jiwani
+Past President: Bashir Jiwani

 Bashir Jiwani, PhD, is Lead Ethicist and Executive Director, Ethics and Diversity Services, at the Fraser Health Authority which serves one of Canada’s largest, fastest growing and most diverse regional populations.